by Johnathan Arnold

 For lo, his doom is sure,

 We are messengers of light in an age of darkness.
 We are people of life in an age filled with cruelty and death.
 We are saints, holy ones, in an age of perversion and wickedness.
 We are stewards of joy in a fearful, superstitious age.
-If we cannot glorify God in Halloween, we cannot celebrate Halloween.
-May He help us to exalt the pure, lovely, gentle Savior!
+If Halloween observance does not glorify God—who is light and no darkness at all—we cannot celebrate Halloween.

 MORE FROM THIS AUTHOR